lrtsuser/LRTS/README.md

 #   1. the table that compares the basic TCP techniques versus hybrid TCP (Table 8)
 #   2. the table that shows controlled experiment results on IR TCP (Table 9)
 #   3. the table that compares basic TCP techniques across all dataset versions (Table 10)
-# tables are print to stdout in csv format
+# tables are printed to stdout in csv format
 python table_eval_outcome.py

 # produce
-#   1. dataset summary table as Table 3
+#   1. dataset summary table (Table 2)
 #   2. CDF plot that shows distributions of test suite duration (hours) and size per project (Figure 1)
 # results will be saved to dataset_viz/
 python viz_dataset.py